Last Updated on

 - Use a folding bed tray:Prop one on your kitchen countertop, table, or dresser to elevate your screen.
 Then slip the keyboard underneath.
 Fold it flat in a kitchen cupboard for easy storage.

 - Use an over-the-door ironing board:An over-the-door ironing board provides a steady surface to place your laptop.
 They take up zero space if your place is too small for a proper desk, let alone a standing one.
 Prop your laptop on some books or a shoebox if it feels too low.

 Keep it Clean!

 Clean a dirty keyboard by using a piece of clear tape or sticky notes to get between the keys.
 After cleaning you may personalize your keyboard by using a Washi tape to add some touch of color and patterns.
 The tapes can also be used to give your iPhone personality, to cover up cracks/scratches.

 Create a DIY charging station for your phone or other electronics to ensure they don’t create even more clutter on your desk or in your office by using an empty bottle of shampoo or lotion (of course, you must clean the insides).
 Use a cutter to cut the front portion in half and create a hook over the back portion of the container.
 Voila!
 Say no to wire clutter.

 Overheating laptop?
 If you’re in dire need of some way to cool down your laptop and don’t want to spend the cash on a cooling pad, use an empty egg carton as a stand to keep your laptop cool.

 Nothing feels better than an organized work space.
-It’s why organizing an office for maximum productivity is so often one of those ever-present things on our “to do… one day” list.
+It’s why organizing for maximum productivity is so often one of those ever-present things on our “to do… one day” list.
 We basically all want a super-organized computer desk, but the majority of us just never seem to actually have one.
 But with some creativity and crafting work, you can actually achieve one.